HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 mkdir /home/pi/Cpp_AMS/ - pi - pi - Anyone - Only owner - Anyone<br>
 mkdir /home/pi/Python_AMS/ - pi - pi - Anyone - Only owner - Anyone<br>
 mkdir /var/meter_log/ - root - root - Anyone - Anyone - Anyone<br>
+Edit/check /var/www/html/ - pi - pi - Anyone - Anyone - Anyone<br>
 mkdir /var/www/html/data/ - pi - pi - Anyone - Only owner - Anyone<br>
 mkdir /var/www/html/img/ - pi - pi - Anyone - Only owner - Anyone<br>
+Edit/check /media/pi/ - root - root - Anyone - Only owner and group - Anyone<br>
+Edit/check /media/pi/name-of-usb-stick/ - pi - pi - Anyone - Only owner - Anyone (for usb stick)<br>
 mkdir /media/pi/name-of-usb-stick/meter/ - pi - pi - Anyone - Only owner - Anyone (for usb stick)<br>
 mkdir /media/pi/name-of-usb-stick/prices/ - pi - pi - Anyone - Only owner - Anyone (for usb stick)<br>

 Permissions and ownership shown above is like I have it on my RPi.
 Use a strong password, see below.
-To give Apache permission to read /media/pi, edit pi to root - root- Anyone - Only owner and group - Anyone

 Now copy the files from github into the corresponding directories on RPi listed above.
+Don't mind about existing data on the files, they will be overwritten with correct data.

 Edit a cronjob as your pi user, with crontab -e, with the following content: